 When you’re refused a mortgage, help isn’t really what you need.
 What you need to be doing is ceasing any and all credit applications, and find out what exactly went wrong in the process to land you where you are.

-Our Refused a Mortgage Help Section to Help You Discover Why
+This Help Section Will Help You Discover Why

 Understanding the lending criteria of whatever lender you approach

 After being declined or refused a mortgage, never jump in with a second application to another lender before you get an interview with someone who can give you an insight into the reason you were declined.

 As soon as you get word of being refused a mortgage from whichever lender you applied to, ask for an interview with someone.
 Numerous applicants find themselves faced with a declined mortgage nationwide and there’s always a reason for the denial or mortgage offer withdrawal.

 Sometimes that reason boils down to a simple data entry error.
 It might be your application was scanned into the bank’s system with some information omitted, or a data entry clerk at the bank pressed a 2 instead of a 3 at the section describing how long you’ve lived at your present address.